lakith/React-component-basics/README.md

-##  In here I have currently compiled three methods of Data Handling in React
+##  In here I have currently compiled three methods of Data Handling methods in React

 1. From Parent to Child using Props
 1. From Child to Parent using Callbacks